 1. Choose an Appropriate Payment Flow

-- iFrame or redirect for payments: Either customers are redirected to a secure, hosted payment page, or they are required to enter their information in an embedded iFrame on the website.
+• iFrame or redirect for payments: Either customers are redirected to a secure, hosted payment page, or they are required to enter their information in an embedded iFrame on the website.
 Developers can leverage this option as it takes less time to integrate.

-2. Choosing the Correct Product
+2. Choose the Correct Product

 3. Make Customers Feel Safe and Secure

 Big companies have taken the online shopping experience above and beyond – raising customer expectations from all eCommerce websites.
-Even if websites are running a small business, their customers will expect a high-quality website that runs on the most secure payment options.
+Even if websites run small businesses, customers expect high-quality websites that run on the most secure payment options.
+If they’re selling online, they are directly or indirectly competing with the likes of Amazon, Walmart, etc.

 Make sure the payment gateway provider is certified for following information security standards like PCI-DSS.
 PCI Standard is mandated by the card brands but administered by the Payment Card Industry Security Standards Council.